WARNING!

 Some roaches lay eggs while others are live bearers.
 I have live bearers and first found a baby on 3/8/06.
 I refer you to the links for information.
 Most roach species are not readily sexable.

-I have noticed that when I go into my "office" in the evening after it is dark which is where the roach tank is, they are sometimes having what I would call a spaz.
-When I come in, it sounds like running water.
-The normally slow and quiet roaches are running all around really fast and interacting with each other.
-All their movement makes a loud rustling sound.
-I assume this is breeding behavior.
-I seem to see some quick matings but nothing more than a second or two between any two roaches.
+I noticed that when I went into my "office" in the evening after it was dark which was where the roach tank was, they were sometimes having what I would call a spaz.
+When I came in, it sounded like running water.
+The normally slow and quiet roaches were running all around really fast and interacting with each other.
+All their movement made a loud rustling sound.
+I assumed this was breeding behavior.
+I seemed to see some quick matings but nothing more than a second or two between any two roaches.
 But they are definitely feeling each other up with their antennae.
+Over the years, I would see these night "crazies" a number of times and am pretty sure they were mating events.

 On 2/16/06, I got roaches for my lizard, Einstein.
 I got 40 full adult Eublaberus distanti or the six spotted roach which grow 1.5 to 2 inches long.
 I also got about a dozen Eublaberus prosticus of various ages which also grow to 1.5 to 2 inches although the ones I got were smaller.
 They are also called orange head roaches.
 I put two E. prosticus in my lizard's tank when I got them.
 She ate one.
-The other one ate her fruit and now lives in her log.
+The other one ate her fruit and then moved in to her log.
 The next morning, I put in one of the huge E. distanti.
 Einy tried to eat it and even licked it for a moment but it was too fast.
-Now, Einy eyes the roach as it cruises around her home.
-I do not know how long they will stay buddies.
+Einy eyed the roach as it cruised around her home.
+I did not know how long they would stay buddies.
 Well, when I came home from work, her new friend was drowned in Einy's pool.
 I put the body next to Einy.
 In honor of her best friend, she ate his body.

-Einstein is still egg bound as of 3/10/06 and not eating.
+Einstein was still egg bound as of 3/10/06 and not eating.
 A vet visit did not fix her problem.
-So, she is not eating all those roaches.
-On 3/8/06, when cleaning the roach's food dish, I almost through out a little bug until I realized it was my first baby roach!
+So, she was not eating all those roaches.
+On 3/8/06, when cleaning the roach's food dish, I almost threw out a little bug until I realized it was my first baby roach!
 He was about 4 mm long.

-As of 6/9/06, Einstein has not eaten any more roaches!
+As of 6/9/06, Einstein had not eaten any more roaches!
 I put the orange head roaches in with her.
-They even crawl on her, and she ignores them!
-Einstein has laid her eggs but she does not want roaches!
-The six spotted roaches have had a ton of babies now but when I cleaned the cage out on 6/3/06, I found a lot of dead ones.
-I think the babies cannot get to the food and water easily enough so I moved them to their own small cage.
-Of course, I do not know what I am going to do with all these roaches!
-When the baby roaches are larger, my small turtle can eat them but he cannot eat the adults.
+They even crawled on her, and she ignored them!
+Einstein had laid her eggs but she did not want roaches!
+The six spotted roaches had a ton of babies but when I cleaned the cage out on 6/3/06, I found a lot of dead ones.
+I think the babies could not get to the food and water easily enough so I moved them to their own small cage.
+Of course, I did not know what I was going to do with all these roaches!
+When the baby roaches would become larger, my small turtle could eat them but he could not eat the adults.

 The ants found the roach tank in late June, 2006.
-There are hundreds of ants all over the roaches' food.
+There were hundreds of ants all over the roaches' food.
 I tried everything.
 On 7/6/06, I added a green anole (read about Fourmi the anole) to hopefully eat some ants.
-So far, it has not worked.
-The roaches and anole get along fine and ignore each other.
+It did not worke.
+The roaches and anole got along fine and ignored each other.

-Update 1/22/07: Fourmi is still doing great with the roaches.
-The 40 six spotted roaches are now down to 14.
+Update 1/22/07: Fourmi was still doing great with the roaches.
+The 40 six spotted roaches were now down to 14.
 Only one was eaten by Einstein.
 The rest have mostly died from old age (and a few that drowned in Fourmi's water).
-There are also about 7 adolescent six spotted roaches in there that I moved from the unheated baby tank.
-The adults have stopped reproducing (they are too old now) but I have a few hundred of their babies that are kept stunted (because there is no heat) in a two gallon cage.
-I feel bad about that but what do I do with them all since none of my animals will eat them?
-One person expressed concern that the roaches would harm my anole but he is perfectly fine.
-They get along great and do not bother each other.
-Fourmi might eat some of their babies although I have not seen that.
+There were also about 7 adolescent six spotted roaches in there that I moved from the unheated baby tank.
+The adults had stopped reproducing (they were too old) but I had a few hundred of their babies that were kept stunted (because there was no heat) in a two gallon cage.
+I felt bad about that but what do I do with them all since none of my animals will eat them?
+One person expressed concern that the roaches would harm my anole but he was perfectly fine.
+They got along great and did not bother each other.
+Fourmi might have eaten some of their babies although I have not seen that.

 On 3/3/07, there were only three of the orange headed roaches left in a three gallon plastic cage.
 They had not done well because, unlike the six spotted roaches, they did not have heat.
 I decided to put these last three into my sailfin lizard's cage.
 Einstein looked interested but did not eat them.
 There is one adult who was running all over the cage like crazy, probably ecstatic to have heat, and two juveniles.
 They will either do better (good for them), or Einstein will eat them (good for her).
 If I had left them in the cage, they would not have lived much longer.
 The remaining six spotted roaches seem fine.
 Some of the babies I got are now getting almost as big as the parents but still have juvenile coloration.
 By 3/10/07, when I cleaned out Einy's tank, I only found one of the orange headed roaches left, and it could not walk despite appearing physically okay.
 I assume the other two were eaten.
 So, NOW Einy wants to eat some!